-If you follow me on social media you will know that today we were a little nervous because we had our meeting with the consultant this morning.
+If you follow me on social media you will know that today we were a little nervous because we had our pregnancy consultant meeting this morning.

 So, today is the day that we go to speak to a consultant to determine how this little guy is going to make his entrance into the world.
 I have no idea what to expect, I don’t know what their thinking is going to be but I’m really hoping the vbac is an option.
 I’ll update you later in case anyone else has one of these meetings coming up.

 We weren’t too sure what to expect because we have never been given any answers as to why I needed an emergency c-section in the first place.
 We knew that my labour had slowed and they were concerned about Jake’s heart rate but no one has ever sat down with us to go through the ins and outs.
 We actually have a birth reflections meeting booked in for 29th September which should go over what happened hour by hour, so after 4 years we will finally have the full picture.

 Back to today and we did inform the consultant of the fact we didn’t know these details and he was very surprised that nobody had offered us the birth reflections sooner.
 I had never heard of this service prior to falling pregnant this time around so all I can say is if you also had a traumatic labour and delivery and you have felt as though you have been left in the dark go and speak to your midwife or GP and ask for one of these meetings to be set up.
 I think it is so important to understand why things didn’t go as planned.